LostOxygen/llm-confidentiality/README.md

 - Instructions for <b>reproducibility</b> can be found at the end of this README -> [jump to section](#Reproducibility)

 >[!WARNING]
-><b>Hardware aceleration is only fully supported for CUDA machines running Linux.
+><b>Hardware acceleration is only fully supported for CUDA machines running Linux.
 MPS on MacOS should somewhat work but Windows with CUDA could face some issues.</b>

 ## Setup
 Before running the code, install the requirements: